jm-marcenaro/hugo-toha.github.io/content/posts/nodejs/nodejs_1.md

 The *server.js* script initializes an Express application to serve static files and interact with the SQLite database *GFS-DB.db* we've previously created.
 It then sets up a GET route at */data* to retrieve all records from the database table.
 Upon success, it responds with a JSON object containing the forecast data.
 The server listens on a specified port, providing a straightforward API for accessing this data, which can be integrated with the JavaScript code that we'll explore next.

-## Building a responsive dashboard for data visualization.
+## Building a responsive dashboard for data visualization
 The dashboard is built using a combination of HTML, JavaScript, and CSS.
 Let’s break it up and explore what each component does:

 #### HTML